Our guide to Japan

 Is Japan a good destination for children and families?

 Japan is an incredibly safe and efficient country making it a brilliant destination to explore as a family.
-As days can be quite long and jam packed with sightseeing, we would suggest traveling with children over 10 years old to get the most enjoyment out of your trip.
+As days can be quite long and jam packed with sightseeing, we would suggest travelling with children over 10 years old to get the most enjoyment out of your trip.
 Apart from visiting temples and shrines, there are plenty of fun and exciting areas to visit for children such as Disney world in Tokyo, the Studio Park in Kyoto, the interactive open air museum in Hakone and a special pirate ship cruise on Lake Ashi.

 Alongside all the amazing places and sites that you will see during your trip in Japan we can arrange some incredible and hands on experiences to show off the county in a unique and interesting way.
 Learn how to make sushi like a local in one of the largest fish markets in the world, take a helicopter tour over Tokyo taking in the incredible skyline, take a calligraphy lesson or Taiko drumming lesson.
 Visit the Studio Park in Kyoto for a Samurai Sword Lesson or lean how to dress properly in Kimono and Samurai dress.
 We can also arrange for you to take part in traditional Japanese past times and entertainments such as a tea ceremony or dinner with Geisha.